 In rare cases, patients on therapy with anti-asthma agents including montelukast may present with systemic eosinophilia, sometimes presenting with clinical features of vasculitis consistent with Churg-Strauss syndrome, a condition which is often treated with systemic corticosteroid therapy.
-These cases have been sometimes associated with the reduction or withdrawal of oral corticosteroid therapy.
-Although a causal relationship with leukotriene receptor antagonism has not been established, physicians should be alert to eosinophilia, vasculitic rash, worsening pulmonary symptoms, cardiac complications, and/or neuropathy presenting in their patients.
+These cases sometimes have been associated with the reduction or withdrawal of oral corticosteroid therapy.
+Although a causal relationship with leukotriene receptor antagonism has not been established physicians should be alert to eosinophilia, vasculitic rash, worsening pulmonary symptoms, cardiac complications, and/or neuropathy presenting in their patients.
 Patients who develop these symptoms should be reassessed and their treatment regimens evaluated.

-Treatment with montelukast does not alter the need for patients with aspirinsensitive asthma to avoid taking aspirin and other non-steroidal antiinflammatory drugs.
+Treatment with montelukast does not alter the need for patients with acetylsalicylic acid-sensitive asthma to avoid taking acetylsalicylic acid and other non-steroidal anti-inflammatory drugs.